peopledoc/ansible-role-java/README.md

 Set the version/development kit of Java to install, along with any other necessary Java packages.
 By default, on Debian Buster, Java 11 will be installed.
 On older Debian, Java 8 will be installed.

+`java_packages_expected_state` can be used to indicate whether OpenJDK should only be installed or if we expect also to have the latest maintenance version.
+The expected values are "present" or "latest", knowing that by default it is set to "present".

 CA certificates can be added to the java keystore with the following variables:

 ```yaml